 The pop-up tub drain looks like a bathroom sink pop-up.
 It works similarly to the trip-lever plug because they have the same type of lever on the overflow plate.
 You can raise or lower the lever to seal or drain the water.

-If you lift the lever, the connecting rod in the overflow drain pipe moves.
+If you lift the lever, the connecting rod in the overflow pipe moves.
 As the rod moves, the rocker arm connected to the pop-up stopper rotates.
 The spring at the bottom of the connecting rod controls the stopper.

 Tub Strainer